What to Know About Jimmy Carter’s National Funeral Service

 Despite a largely unsuccessful one-term presidency, Carter later rehabilitated his reputation through his humanitarian efforts after leaving the White House.
 He is now widely considered one of the greatest ex-presidents in American history.

-He has worked extensively with Habitat for Humanity and founded The Carter Center in 1982 to promote human rights and alleviate suffering across the globe.
-In particular, Carter and his nonprofit has worked effectively to develop community-based health care systems in Africa and Latin America, to oversee 114 elections in fledgling democracies as of March 2023, and to promote peace in the Middle East.
+He worked extensively with Habitat for Humanity and founded The Carter Center in 1982 to promote human rights and alleviate suffering across the globe.
+In particular, Carter and his nonprofit developed community-based health care systems in Africa and Latin America, oversaw 125 elections in fledgling democracies as of August 2024, and promoted peace in the Middle East.
 The Center’s Guinea Worm Eradication Program has helped to nearly eradicate the parasitic disease among humans.
 According to the nonprofit, there were an estimated 3.5 million cases in Africa and Asia in 1986 compared to just 13 provisional cases worldwide in 2022.

 In 2002, Carter received the Nobel Peace Prize “for his decades of untiring effort to find peaceful solutions to international conflicts, to advance democracy and human rights, and to promote economic and social development.”
 Delivering his Nobel Lecture in 2002, Carter concluded with words that can be seen as both his life mission and his call to action for future generations.
 “The bond of our common humanity is stronger than the divisiveness of our fears and prejudices,” he said.
 “God gives us the capacity for choice.
 We can choose to alleviate suffering.
 We can choose to work together for peace.
 We can make these changes—and we must.”

-Because of his tireless work both before and since his presidency in support of equality, human rights, and the alleviation of human suffering, Carter will be remembered as one of the nation’s great social activists.
+Because of his tireless work both before and since his presidency in support of equality, human rights, and the alleviation of human suffering, Carter is remembered as one of the nation’s great social activists.

 Wife and Children